rancher-sandbox/rancher-desktop/docs/installing.md

 ### Installing Rancher Desktop on macOS

-1. Go to the [releases page] on Github.
+1. Go to the [releases page] on GitHub.
 1. Find the version of Rancher Desktop you want to download.
 1. Expand the **Assets** section and download `Rancher.Desktop-X.Y.Z.dmg`, where `X.Y.Z` is the version of Rancher Desktop.
 1. Navigate to the directory where you downloaded the installer to and run the installer.
 This will usually be the `Downloads` folder.